gbi-de/redirecthandler-doc/README.md

 For example: bookmarks in the user's browser; links in blogs or bulletin boards.<br>
 Search engines continuously try to re-index the contents of *memorized* URLs.<br>

-**As a consequence, the users may be lost and will  leave the page, without searching for alternatives and external partners might not link to your website anymore.**<br>
+**As a consequence, the users may be lost and will  leave the page, without searching for alternatives.
+External partners might not link to your website anymore.**<br>
 Lost traffic has to be rebuilt and positive rankings for SEO are lost permanently.

 ### Functionality of the redirect-handler